By David Finger

 Day two of the 37th Annual WBO Convention kicked off Tuesday morning at the Royal Sonesta Hotel in San Juan, Puerto Rico and after the attendees introduced themselves business kicked off with some special guest speakers.
 After the opening ceremony, roll call, introductions and the invocation, the WBO presented a short video honoring some of the notable WBO members who passed away since the last convention.
 Alfonso Munera Cabas passed await at the age of 96 on December 21, 2023 in Cartagena, Colombia.
 He was the first vice president of the WBO and was a “fundamental part of the beginnings and growth of the organization” according the a statement made by the WBO on Twitter/X back in December.
 His loss was deeply felt by all members of the WBO, having emerged as a familiar face at the conventions.

 But just as deeply felt was the passing of Jorge Molina in Buenos Aries, Argentina back in December as well.
 Molina was the head of WBO Latino and was nothing short of a legend in the boxing community in Latin America.
-Under his leadership the WBO Latino was renowned as the breeding ground of future world champions.
+Under his leadership, the WBO Latino was renowned as the breeding ground of future world champions.
 Perhaps no other regional belt was as successful as WBO Latino was in developing their regional champions into world champions, and it was for this reason, as well as Molina’s professionalism, that led to WBO Latino establishing themselves as arguably the most sought after regional championship belt in the sport.
 Molina, who also headed the Argentine Boxing Federation, was 81 at the time of his death.

 Also remembered was Dr. Michael Gonzalez, who tragically passed away in July after complications from knee surgery.
 Gonzalez was well remembered for his exceptional presentation on “physiological optimization in boxing” last year at the WBO Congress in Punta Cana and his passing was a shock not only to those in the WBO but also in the medical community across the globe.
 Gonzalez was regarded as a “pioneering scientist and advocate” by the International Society for Orthomolecular Medicine, and had authored numerous books on topics such as orthomolecular cancer treatment.
 The final memorandum was for Ramon Cerdan, a judge from Argentina who had worked on some of the most noteworthy WBO championship fights in recent memory such as Tyson Fury-Wladimir Klitschko and Manny Pacquiao-Jeff Horn.
 He was described by the WBO as a “true ambassador for boxing, a sport he loved and defended with passion.”
 Cerdan passed away in August of this year.

 From there the guest speakers kicked off, with several medical professionals giving presentations on topics of great importance to the WBO and boxing in general.
 Dr. Jorge Miranda-Massari, who last year did the aforementioned presentation with Dr. Gonzalez, did an exceptional presentation on Scientific Advances n Competitive Boxing.
 Much of the presentation discussed the importance of nutrition in the sport of boxing, but the presentation went much deeper than just the standard “boxers should eat healthy” that many boxers and trainers live by.
-Recognizing what factors have negative impacts on metabolic optimization, Dr. Miranda-Massari’s presentation was not only a valuable tool for boxing professionals, but also a wake up call for many in attendance who may have been guilty of some of the bad habits that were not as obvious but also had a detrimental impact on heath.
+Recognizing what factors have negative impacts on metabolic optimization, Dr. Miranda-Massari’s presentation was not only a valuable tool for boxing professionals, but also a wake up call for many in attendance who may have been guilty of some of the bad habits that were not as obvious but also had a detrimental impact on health.

 The next presentation was by Dr. Rosalina Valcarcel, who gave a presentation entitled “Genetics in Science”, which focused on the growing issue of gender in the sport of boxing.
 In particular the recent emergence of fighters who may be technically classified as male fighting in women’s boxing.
 It was a candid and informative presentation, with the discussion including the controversy surrounding the 2024 Rio Olympics and Algerian boxer Imane Khelif.
 Khelif was raised as a woman and had always identified as a woman but was prohibited from competing in the 2023 IBA Women’s Boxing Championship in New Delhi after a blood test indicated that she “didn’t match the eligibility criteria for IBA women’s events” per the IBA’s website.
 The issue would become a major international controversy when she was allowed to compete in the Paris Olympics (eventually winning a gold medal) despite the fact that there was at least one organization that raised some questions about her eligibility.
 It would become a politically charged issue, but Dr. Valcarcel removed the political talking points and spoke about the medical factors that needed to be considered when evaluating gender in boxing.
 The discussion was also an opportunity to clear up the disinformation that had been circulating about the issue, such as the recent allegation that the WBO issued a lifetime ban of Khelif and stripped her of her gold medal, which the WBO had already dismissed as “obviously false.”
 But having former AIBA Secretary General Istavan “Koko” Kovacs present, who is a WBO member and who heads WBO Europe, was also an opportunity for some light to be shed on the previous position of the IBA, and a chance to address the allegation that the ban was somehow orchestrated by Russia to remove an Algerian and Chinese fighter from competing in the Women’s Boxing Championship.

 After Dr. Valcarcel’s presentation, there was a brief presentation from John and Marina Sheppard of Boxrec.com.
-Both Sheppard’s undoubtedly remember the reception they received in Tashkent, Uzbekistan for the WBC convention.
+Both Sheppards undoubtedly remember the reception they received in Tashkent, Uzbekistan for the WBC convention.
 It was in Uzbekistan where the WBC voted to end their association with the website over their refusal to recognize the newly created bridgerweight division.
 But Boxrec found a much warmer reception from WBO President Francisco “Paco” Valcarcel.

 “We want you to know we support Boxrec 100%,” Valcarcel said.